bquilty25/LLMLinelist/README.md

 #### Usage

-1. Open the app in your web browser.

-2. Enter text, or choose an example input.
+1. Enter text, or choose an example input.

-3. Click the "Process Text" button to initiate the processing.
+2. Click the "Process Text" button to initiate the processing.

-4. Explore the generated table and timeline plot in their respective tabs.
+3. Explore the generated table and timeline plot in their respective tabs.

-5. Export table in your required format.
+4. Export table in csv.

 ## Contributing